sushilkator/ElectricityExchange/README.md

 # ElectricityExchange

-# Command line API for github twitter mashup
+A command-line API that mashes up GitHub and Twitter data.

-## SETUP
+## Setup

-Update the below fields from twitter developer API into twitterConfig.json file:
+1. **Prepare Twitter Configurations**:

+   Navigate to the `twitterConfig.json` file and update the following fields with details from your Twitter Developer API:

-- Consumer Key
+   - `Consumer Key`
-- Consumer Secret
+   - `Consumer Secret`
-- Access Token Key
+   - `Access Token Key`
-- Access Token secret
+   - `Access Token Secret`

-> You can find above keys from twitter developer profile -> Apps -> Keys and Tokens
+   > 📌 **Note**: If you're unsure where to find these keys:
+   >
+   > 1. Log in to your Twitter Developer Profile.
+   > 2. Head to `Apps`.
+   > 3. Select your app and navigate to `Keys and Tokens`.

 ## Run